How to: Food as Medicine

 • Follow with a large, nutrient-dense meal that includes:

-• Proteins: Fatty meats, fish, eggs, or plant-based protein sources.
+• Proteins: Fatty meats, fish, eggs, or animal-based protein sources (plant-based meat is not nutritionally sufficient).

 • Healthy Fats: Avocados, nuts, seeds, olive oil, and fatty fish.